rorygibson/irobot/README.md

 ```

 ## Must-do TODOs:
-+ Standalone Sitemap directive (see techcrunch's robots for an example)
 + Wildcard globbing in allow & disallow directives (see github's robots for an example)
 + Empty directives (key but no value)
 + Extra directives mixed up with allows & disallows (not always following them, see www.johnlewis.com/robots.txt)